Paulen101/spotify_with_RFID/README.md

 - Expanded mapping options for RFID tags
 - Improved error handling and user feedback
 - __Integration with Apple Music:__ Expanding the platform support to include Apple Music
-- __Wireless Operation:__ Transitioning to a wireless solution so that the RFID scanner does not need to be physically connected to your computer.
-Instead, the scanner will operate with a normal power supply, allowing greater flexibility in placement and usage.
+- __Wireless Operation:__ Transitioning to a wireless solution so that the RFID scanner doesn't need to be physically connected to your computer.
+Instead, the scanner will operate on a normal power supply, while your Python code directs playback to the device specified in the configuration.

 ## Contributing